 Short, smooth nails protect furniture, skin, and—most importantly—your cat.
-With the right prep and a calm routine, nail trims at home can be safe, quick, and even positive.
-This guide walks through tools, preparation, a precise step-by-step method, safety rules, and a printable one-minute checklist to make trims easier every time.
+With the right prep and a calm routine, nail trims at home can be safe, quick, and surprisingly positive.
+This guide walks through tools, preparation, a precise step-by-step method, safety rules, and a one-minute checklist so every session feels easier than the last.

 1) Why Nail Trimming Matters